-The Ebach Lab is a newly established biogeography and systematics research group at UNSW, which is currently focusing on Australasian Biogeography (with Shawn Laffan and Gerry Cassis) and Natural classifictaion.
+The Ebach Lab is currently focusing on Australasian Biogeography (with Dan Murphy, Shawn Laffan and Gerry Cassis) and Natural classifictaion.

 In 2009 the University of California Press published Comparative Biogeography: Discovering and Classifying Biogeographical Patterns of a Dynamic Earth (Parenti & Ebach, 2009), which has been praised as "... a fine introduction to the aims and methods of comparative biogeography, and the difference that it makes to our view of the world.
 Energetic and sometimes provocative, this book shows us how we can start to untangle the interconnected threads of biotic and planetary evolution to more clearly understand how earth and life evolve together."
 Sir Peter Crane, FRS, Yale University.
 On 12 January 2011, Comparative Biogeography was awarded the Smithsonian Institution Secretary's Research Prize for 2010, for exemplary scholarship and outstanding contribution toward the increase and diffusion of knowledge.

 The Foundations of Systematics and Biogeography (Williams & Ebach, 2008) was recently published by Springer has attracted both positive and critical review: “... parts of the book provide a scholarly (but lively) introduction to a largely European, pre-Hennigian literature that is poorly known to most English-speaking systematists (Platnick, 2009: 279).

 For students looking for potential Honours, PhD or Masters projects at UNSW in the Ebach Lab, please check out our Student Projects page.